jsteele619/chess_scraping_project/README.md

-# The Chess Analysis application
+# The Chess Analysis Program

 You can run this code to get user chess information from chess.com, and print out statistical graphs to visualize the user's data.